 CI/CD can bring about a positive impact on the bottom line of a company.
-With it becoming more popular and a mainstream agile practice that is being widely adopted by organizations across the world, it is no surprise because many companies are keen to deploy CI/CD methods in their respective fields!
+With it becoming more popular and a mainstream agile practice that organizations worldwide are widely adopting, it is no surprise because many companies are keen to deploy CI/CD methods in their respective fields!

 Continuous Integration is a methodology in which small code changes are integrated into the existing codebase in ‘smaller doses.’
-Having all these changes integrate and update various elements, makes it a lot easier to ensure that whatever changes were made when integrated will work well together.
-These changes can be done frequently, as long as all of them back up the general direction of the project.
+Having all these changes integrate and update various elements makes it much easier to ensure that whatever changes were made when integrated will work well together.
+These changes can be done frequently, as long as all of them back up the project’s general direction.
 Check out this page for more information on CI and how it can benefit your team.

-Continuous integration is heavily reliant on a few factors including automation tools, CI servers, and code-management systems to speed up the development, testing, and packaging of software products.
+Continuous integration relies heavily on a few factors, including automation tools, CI servers, and code-management systems, to speed up software product development, testing, and packaging.
 This enables early detection and elimination of issues before they happen, thus minimizing any integration problems that could crop up.
-Constant code integration also fosters collaboration among teams and allows developers to deliver quality software rapidly.
+Constant code integration fosters team collaboration and rapidly allows developers to deliver quality software.

 Continuous Delivery is a technique of deploying much smaller chunks of code, often just one part of the application.
 The CD starts where Continuous Integration leaves off.
 With CI you have stages, testing, and deployment of your finished code.
 While CI falls more under the developer side of things, CD belongs entirely to operations involving staging and deployment – among other facets.

 CD involves a combination of automated tools to identify errors and security vulnerabilities.
 By running tests each time, the software runs through the pipeline both CD and CI enable more targeted and precise testing which makes sure that top-quality code goes to end users promptly.

 10 Best CI / CD Tools Used By Devops in 2022